-In this reconciliation method, records of transactions, such as cheques, invoices, and receipts, are simply matched with corresponding entries in a ledger.
+In this bank reconciliation method, records of transactions, such as cheques, invoices, and receipts, are simply matched with corresponding entries in a ledger.
 It’s more akin to keeping track of personal accounts and is a more casual way to reconcile.

 While it may seem unwise, it is useful for new businesses who are either not yet self-trained in how to perform double-entry reconciliation or have yet to hire an accountant.
 This simple method is a great starting point, but as cash flow increases, the double-entry method is often adopted by businesses.

-The reconciliation process
+The bank reconciliation process

-Reconciliation is generally carried out after the close of a financial period and is best done at the account level.
+Bank reconciliation is generally carried out after the close of a financial period and is best done at the account level.